WOW, what a week. After reading this you’ll definitely want to come on the next BOOBOOK Eco-science Expedition……

 - In the short time we had (as we could spend months and months studying this area) we found lots of evidence of the presence of Rakali (water rat) with one being spotted in a water hole unusually during the middle of the day.
 They are normally only seen at night.

 - We were also on the lookout for evidence of the rare and endangered species such as the Northern Quoll.
 Unfortunately, we didn’t find any this trip, however on the up side this provides a great excuse to go back again.

 - About 180 species of plants were recorded along the river.
 This is quite a large total and included some exciting finds such as a species of wattle which is likely to be the first record for this species from the Carnarvon Range; a new population of a rare species of bottle brush (Melaleuca) and a range of spectacular wildflowers which were photographed including grevilleas, wattles and native peas.

 - The weather was superb and to take advantage of this we made sure we factored in some downtime for everyone.
 It was great to stop and breath in the clean country air, stare at the stars, relax in the hammock and even take a swim and go for a paddle in a canoe in a nearby waterhole.
 When not out looking for night creatures the crackling campfire provided an amazing atmosphere to share stories and discoveries from the day gone by.

 - Along with general exploring our guests also learnt about animal identification and observation techniques, plant collecting and using identification keys and flora survey techniques.

 If after reading this you think you missed out on lots of fun and a great adventure – well you did.
-However, this is the first of two Eco-science expeditions that BOOBOOK intend on running each year.
-The next will be in the last week of February 2020, with another towards the end Spring this same year.
+However, this is the first of our Eco-science expeditions that BOOBOOK intend on running.
+The next will be in September 2021.
 Mark your calendar and book ahead, as we only take small groups and space is limited.
 With different areas to explore each time, no two expeditions will be the same – a truly unique experience.